-People who cannot rely on speech alone depend on AAC to get their messages across every day.
+People who cannot rely on speech alone depend on Augmentative and Alternative Communication (AAC) to get their messages across every day.
 But is there a plan for when their usual AAC system is not available, in both routine activities and major crises?
 Planning ahead can ensure that a back-up system is in place, and the person’s voice is protected.

 Sofia woke up in the hospital with no memory of how she got there.
 She learned, later, that she collapsed at work.
 She woke in a hospital without her AAC and was unable to ask for it.
 The nurse who responded to the call bell did not seem to know that Sofia cannot speak.
 Sofia usually types to communicate, but she suddenly found herself barely able to control her hands and tethered to an IV and monitors.